mcc-us/mcc-us.github.trial1/README.md

-## Why this theme
+## Why tdid I choose theme?

-This theme helps one writing a book over of time,
+This theme may help you write a book over time,

 It was created with the following objectives: